jaylenwang7/jaylenwang7.github.io/_pages/about.md

 What do I think is cool? (ie. research areas of interest)
 ======
-* Computer architecture
+* Computer architecture/systems
+* Sustainable computing
 * Hardware/software co-design
+* Datacenter design
 * Machine learning
-* Cryptocurrency hardware
-* Sustainable computing

 Hobbies/interests
 ======
-* I'm an avid tennis player and am currently the co-captain of the Harvard Club Tennis team.
+* I'm an avid tennis player (was previously the co-captain of the Harvard Club Tennis team).
 I've played competitively throughout high school and have made so many great friends along the way.
 * I'm a big NBA fan, particularly of the Boston Celtics.
 While I don't always have time to watch all the Celtics games, I love keeping up with the players and what's going on around the league.
 If you have any NBA takes - I love a nice NBA-related discussion/debate :)
 * I enjoy hiking, especially with my parents.
 Recently went hiking in the Rockies which was amazing!
 * I love listening to podcasts and books, especially on topics related to history, tech, science, and food.
 Please give me book recs :)